Oxybutynin ER TabletsPronunciation

 Oxybutynin ER Tablets Description

-Oxybutynin chloride is an antispasmodic, muscarinic antagonist.
-Each Oxybutynin Chloride Extended Release Tablet contains 15 mg of oxybutynin chloride USP, formulated as a once-a-day controlled-release tablet for oral administration.
-Oxybutynin chloride is administered as a racemate of R- and S-enantiomers.
+Oxybutynin chloride extended-release tablets are an antispasmodic, muscarinic antagonist.
+Each oxybutynin chloride Extended-release tablets contains 5 mg, 10 mg, or 15 mg of oxybutynin chloride USP, formulated as a once-a-day controlled-release tablet for oral administration.
+Oxybutynin chloride is administered as a racemate of R-and S-enantiomers.

 Its structural formula is: